 AARC Virtual Lobby Week

-Respiratory therapists are going to Washington, D.C. to meet with members of Congress to lobby for support of HR 2619 The “Medicare Respiratory Therapist Access Act”.
-You can help these DC-bound respiratory therapists joined by patient advocates and local area RT students in their efforts by contacting your own members of Congress just before they arrive in D.C.
+Respiratory therapists went to Washington, D.C. to meet with members of Congress to lobby for support of HR 2619 The “Medicare Respiratory Therapist Access Act”.
+While the lobby week has been completed, you can still help our respiratory therapists, patient advocates and local area RT students in their efforts by contacting your own members of Congress.

 We hope this year’s Virtual Lobby Week will generate thousands of emails, letters and phone calls to Congress from respiratory therapists, pulmonary patients and supporters of the respiratory therapy profession.
-Our Virtual Lobby Week is scheduled right before the respiratory therapists designated as your state societies’ Political Advocacy Contact Team (PACT) representatives come to Washington, DC for the respiratory profession’s annual Capitol Hill Lobby Day, this year set for April 1st .
-RTs will again be joined this year by patient advocates and students from local DC area respiratory therapy education programs.
+Our Virtual Lobby Week was scheduled right before the respiratory therapists designated as your state societies’ Political Advocacy Contact Team (PACT) representatives came to Washington, DC for the respiratory profession’s annual Capitol Hill Lobby Day, which was set for April 1st .
+RTs were again joined this year by patient advocates and students from local DC area respiratory therapy education programs.

-For more information about Virtual Lobby Week - click here.
+For more information about the results of the Virtual Lobby Week and what can still be done - click here.

 MSRC RT Licensure Update